thingsboard/thingsboard.github.io/_includes/docs/user-guide/scada/scada-symbols-dev-guide.md

 \- Line 9,11: Conditional display of the text element based on the `show` variable.

-{% include images-gallery.html imageCollection="rotation-speed-text-tag-configuration-1" %}

 #### fan tag

 Now let's proceed with a bit more complex function to rotate a "fan" tag:

-- Go to the "Tag settings" of the "`fan`" tag and click "+ Add" button of a "State rendering function";
-- Copy the function:

 ```javascript
 var on = ctx.values.fanOn;